by Amy Scholten, MPH

 The vaccine is for those who:

-Health officials will look into the source of an outbreak.
-This may involve people and places in food service and day care.
+Health officials will check the source of an outbreak.
+This may involve food service and day care.
 They will also teach people how to properly wash their hands and prepare food.

 WHERE CAN I GET MORE INFORMATION?